Technical Overview & Methodology

 Advanced Topics: Enhanced Search and Sieving

-Beyond the core indexing routine, Brutus applies several “fishing” strategies and reduction steps to improve robustness and simplify the set of final solutions.
+Beyond the core indexing routine, Brutus applies several "fishing" strategies and reduction steps to improve robustness and simplify the set of final solutions.
+These are applied in findTransformedSolutions() after the main search completes.

 2. Matrix-Based Cell Transformations

-3. HKL Divisor Analysis
+3. HKL Divisor Analysis (Sub-cell Detection)

 4. Orthorhombic–Hexagonal Relationship

-6. Final Sieving
+6. Final De-Duplication (Sieving)

 Troubleshooting & FAQ